-How high should my protein intake per day be when cutting?

 - 25-30% protein, 30-35% fat and 35-40% carbs

 Compared to most fitness recommendations, protein is about 10 % lower.
-As I mentioned earlier, protein should be consumed at the minimum level required for muscle support in training.
+As I mentioned earlier, protein should be consumed at the minimum level required for muscle support in training (unless of course you’re looking to get stage shredded for a bodybuilding or physique show.)

 Then the remainder of the diet should consist of carbs and fat in order to improve testosterone levels and training performance, and to also get tastier meals and improved well-being.